MicrosoftDocs/visualstudio-docs/docs/install/install-visual-studio.md

 ## Step 3 - Install the Visual Studio installer

-Then, run the bootstrapper file to install the Visual Studio Installer.
+Run the bootstrapper file to install the Visual Studio Installer.
 This new lightweight installer includes everything you need to both install and customize Visual Studio.

 1. From your **Downloads** folder, double-click the bootstrapper that matches or is similar to one of the following files: